Ontario directs regulator to register internationally trained nurses more quickly | Globalnews.ca

-TORONTO — Ontario’s health minister is giving the regulatory colleges for nurses and doctors two weeks to develop plans to more quickly register internationally educated professionals.
+Ontario’s health minister is giving the regulatory colleges for nurses and doctors two weeks to develop plans to more quickly register internationally educated professionals so they can practice in the province.

 The minister also directed the nursing college to develop supports for the internationally trained nurses — for example to bring their skills to Ontario standards — to allow them to practice “in a timely way.”